 We have not been engaged to provide assurance over the accuracy of climate change disclosures in the front half of the annual report.
-As part of our audit procedures, we read these disclosures to consider whether they are materially inconsistent with the financial statements or knowledge obtained in the audit and we did not identify any material inconsistencies as a result of these procedures.
+As part of our audit procedures, we read these disclosures to consider whether they are materially consistent with the financial statements or knowledge obtained in the audit.

-Directors, Officers and Professional Advisers Strategic Report Corporate Governance Directors' Report Directors' Responsibilities Statement Independent Auditor's Report Income Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Cash Flow Statement Notes to the Financial Statements
+Directors, Officers and Professional Advisers Strategic Report Corporate Governance Directors' Report Directors' Responsibilities Statement Independent Auditor's Report Income Statement Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Cash Flow Statement Notes to the Financial Statements